Secrets Of The Lost Ancient Sahara Civilization

 At over a hundred sites, scientists unearthed geological samples, animal bones, tools, and fascinating rock art, giving a dramatic and colorful picture of how life looked in the Green Sahara.

-If we travel to the heights of the Tassili N'Ajjer in south-eastern Libya, the Hoggar, and the Air, it is still possible to see trees like cypress and olive.
+If we travel to the heights of the Tassili N'Ajjer in south-eastern Libya, the Hoggar, and the Air, we can still see trees like cypress and olive.

 They have managed to survive, although they are unable to reproduce.
 Many of them are at least 4,000 years old.
 Roots extending 25 feet into the ground have kept them supplied with water.

-Before the Sahara changed into a desert, there were also trees such as ash, cedar, oak, walnut, myrtle, and lime in the region.
+Before the Sahara became a desert, the region also had trees such as ash, cedar, oak, walnut, myrtle, and lime.

 Camels Were Unknown To The Ancient Lost Sahara Civilization